fbiying87/Ultrasound_mobile_database/README.md

 # Ultrasound_mobile_database

+The download link von the database is under:  https://cloud-ext.igd.fraunhofer.de/s/i7QNQpbzKYQaBNe

-database of Doppler measurement via mobile ultrasound sensing
+This database contains Doppler measurement via mobile ultrasound sensing.

 The database is accompanied to our published paper with the title "Generalization of Fitness Exercise Recognition from Doppler Measurements by Domain-Adaption and Few-Shot Learning".